Chagrin Valley Timeline

 To the right is a picture of Ida holding the first soap mold made by her husband Howard.
 It has become a cultural artifact for the Chagrin Valley family.

-2001 The First Soap
+2001 The Very Beginning

 2005 Chagrin Valley Soap Ida’s Full-Time Career

 Ida’s hobby has grown into a full-fledged business.
-She decides to take a sabbatical from teaching.
-The orders continue to pour in as quickly as they can be filled and it becomes clear that she cannot be a good teacher and operate a business effectively at the same time.
-Ida decides to focus full-time on the business.
+As the orders continue to pour in as quickly as they can be filled it becomes clear that she cannot be a good teacher and operate a business effectively at the same time.
+Ida decides to retire from teaching and focus full-time on the business.

 2007 Sam Joins the Team

 As Ida builds her business, her family is ever-present in supporting her.
 Howard makes bigger and better molds in his woodshop, fabricates oak soap decks, designs shaving brushes, and with his business background, guides the administrative and financial growth.